atzberg/mango-selm/examples/polymer4/README.md

 * Model1: polymer subject to uniform shear.
 * Model2: polymer subject to oscillating shear.

-To visualize use the script ./vis_pv_XXX.sh script, which is copied to the output directory and opens the model data in a Paraview session.
+To visualize run the script ./vis_pv_XXX.sh script in the output directory which opens the model data in a Paraview session.

 See the paper below for more information on the underlying hydrodynamic model, computational methods, and shearing boundary conditions.